 Every few years, we see the FBI in Connecticut execute a sting operation that targets a gambling operation.
 There are casinos in Connecticut and in nearby states.
 But, the government does not want private individuals running sports or card gambling operations.
 This is illegal without proper licensing.
 These operations are different from your average office NCAA pool.
 These pools have a bona fide social relationship.
 Also, usually the organizer doesn’t take a percentage of the profit.
-In these cases, the FBI is looking at large scale, mainly sports related betting operations.
+In the event of a major sting, however, the FBI is looking at large scale, mainly sports related betting operations.
 These operations do not declare earnings to anyone.
 Also they usually involve some sort of tax evasion.
 For more information on legal vs. illegal gambling and what a federal charge will mean for you, you’ve come to the right place!

 Federal Wire Act